 Middle Ear Fluid (Otitis Media with Effusion)

 Over 2 million American children experience fluid in the middle ear each year, often following a cold or an acute ear infection.
 The condition is also called a silent ear infection because many children have no symptoms.
 Some children, though, may rub their ear or experience mild pain, sleep disturbances, unexplained clumsiness, muffled hearing, or delays in language and speech development.
 The condition may be diagnosed during a routine well-child visit with the use of a pneumatic otoscope, which allows the doctor to see how easily the eardrum moves.

-According to the recommendations made by the AAP, the only treatment middle ear fluid warrants is watchful waiting.
+According to recommendations made by the American Academy of Pediatrics, the only treatment middle ear fluid warrants is watchful waiting.
 If your child is diagnosed with this condition, the pediatrician will want to reexamine your child in three to six months to be sure the fluid has disappeared.
 If the fluid persists longer than three months, the physician will recommend your child be tested for hearing and speech development.
 If the fluid lasts for more than four months and signs of persistent hearing loss are evident, the physician may recommend your child have tubes implanted into the ear to promote drainage.

-The AAP indicates that some children may need evaluation of hearing, speech, and language development sooner than others.
-These include children already at risk for developmental delays or difficulties because of an unrelated condition, such as autism.
+Some children may need evaluation of hearing, speech, and language development sooner than others.
+These include children already at risk for developmental delays or difficulties because of an unrelated condition.
 With these children earlier intervention may be appropriate.

 Classic Ear Infection (Acute Otitis Media)